iPlumb3r/KeQuarks/Features/Killer-Features_EN.md

 Experience shows that it is not good practice to do this !

+Zen Sentence
+-
+“People normally cut reality into compartments, and so are unable to see the interdependence of all phenomena.
+To see one in all and all in one is to break through the great barrier which narrows one's perception of reality..” ― Thich Nhat Hanh

 What are they ?
 -
 That's why the 3 following features can be considered as "killer-features", because they participate in the "decompartmentalization" of the models: